hashicorp/nomad-pack-community-registry/packs/hashicups/README.md

 ## Prerequisites

 - Nomad cluster (a [local dev cluster](https://learn.hashicorp.com/tutorials/nomad/get-started-run) will work) with Docker available on the node(s)
-- Ability to access Nomad client on port 80
+- Ability to access Nomad client on the port defined in the `nginx_port` variable

 ## Docker Desktop Notes
 If you are running Nomad on your local machine with Docker Desktop, you'll need to bind the Nomad client to a non-loopback network interface so that the containers can communicate with each other.